Haldon Hills: Travellers

 In 2002 a group of travellers moved into one of the picnic areas near the racecourse.
 In April 2010 Devon County Council and Teignbridge District Council intended to carry out a consultation with a view to making the illegal site a legal, permanent traveller site.
 The permanent travellers' site opened in 2014 and is operated by Teign Housing.
 The site contains 15 permanent pitches with amenity buildings (designed by Gale & Snowden architects).

 Roads

 Haldon lies across the path of two of the main routes into Devon: the A38 which goes to Plymouth and beyond into Cornwall; and the A380 to Newton Abbot and Torbay.

 The A380 has a steep ascent to the top of Haldon, known as Telegraph Hill.
 At the top of this hill was a crossroads known as Haldon Chalets which was an accident blackspot, with 43 recorded collisions including one fatal and five serious accidents since January 1998.
 In 2005 a new bridge was built over the A380 to remove this danger.

+The northbound carriageway originally followed a different route with several sharp bends known as the "Haldon Bends".
+It is still possible to trace much of this route as the unclassified road heading south from the junction mentioned above has holes in the centre of the road where cats eyes were once located.